Ports and Maritime Engineering

 - prevention of vermin access to outfall pipework

-Design of vessel waste pump-out stations on the coast and in riverine systems is another of our specialities and ensures that the pumping out and storage or disposal of waste from a vessel is carried out in an environmentally acceptable manner.
+On the coast and in riverine systems vessel waste pump-out stations is another of our specialities and ensures that the pumping out and storage or disposal of waste from a vessel is carried out in an environmentally acceptable manner.
 The design of these stations includes:

 - jetty structure design